Bilue/twatter/README.md

 - Seems to take a long time to fetch from twitter
 - MBProgress HUD doesn't disappear
 - TableView doesn't seem to refresh till after a scroll
+- We'd love to see pull to refresh

 ####What we're looking for: